AdobeDocs/analytics-platform.en/help/stitching/use-stitching-ui.md

 * with a specific ID value that originates from either a persistent ID or a person ID field in stitching-enabled datasets, **and**
 * is on more than one million (1,000,000) events in the connection data, within a month.

-When an ID value is marked as a Bad ID, any future events that contain that ID value are discarded from the connection data and does not show up in the reporting.
+When an ID value is marked as a Bad ID, any future events that contain that ID value are discarded from the connection data and do not show up in the reporting.

 Examples of Bad IDs use cases: